-South Africa's private sector credit rose by 6.1 percent from a year earlier in March of 2019, accelerating from a 6.03 percent gain in a month earlier and beating market consensus of 5.9 percent.
-Meantime, expansion in the broadly defined M3 measure of money supply went up 6.95 percent in March, faster than a 5.3 percent rise in February and well above estimates of 5.35 percent.
-Private Sector Credit in South Africa averaged 13.73 percent from 1966 until 2019, reaching an all time high of 35.88 percent in July of 1981 and a record low of -2.35 percent in May of 1966.
+South Africa's private sector credit rose by 7.19 percent from a year earlier in July 2019, following a downwardly revised 6.88 percent advance in the previous month and compared to market expectations of 7.15 percent.
+Meantime, expansion in the broadly defined M3 measure of money supply increased 8.28 percent in July, after a 8.99 percent rise in June and below consensus of 9 percent.
+Private Sector Credit in South Africa averaged 13.69 percent from 1966 until 2019, reaching an all time high of 35.88 percent in July of 1981 and a record low of -2.35 percent in May of 1966.